Starting a new business? Here's how

 this link to view their homepage.

 If your company sells and/or produces food products, you must have a plan that shows how you regularly ensure that your business complies with the rules.
-This is called self-regulation and such a plan is called a self-regulation program.
+This is called own-check and such a plan is called an own-check programme.

-The self-regulation program deals with foodstuffs as well as with cleaning, machinery, and premises.
+The own-check programme deals with foodstuffs as well as with cleaning, machinery, and premises.

 The program must be plainly written to ensure that all employees can understand it and have no doubt as to what needs to be done.

-You will find more information about self-regulation programs
+You will find more information about own-check programmes